 My daughter's death will not be in vain!
 The young people of this country will not allow that to happen!

 Be courageous enough to do what the media did not — let the nation hear this man's speech.
 Please send this out to everyone you can!!!

-Origins: On 27 May 1999 — a month after the shocking massacre at Columbine High School in Littleton, Colorado, in which two students shot 13 other students to death and wounded another 25 — the House Judiciary Committee's subcommittee on crime held hearings on "Pending Firearms Legislation and the Administration's Enforcement of Current Gun Laws."
+Origins: On 27 May 1999 — a month after the shocking massacre at Columbine High School in Littleton, Colorado, in which two students shot 12 other students and a teacher to death and wounded another 25 people — the House Judiciary Committee's subcommittee on crime held hearings on "Pending Firearms Legislation and the Administration's Enforcement of Current Gun Laws."
 Among those who made or presented statements to the subcommittee that day were Eric H.Holder, Jr., a Deputy Attorney General with the Department of Justice; James E. Johnson, an Under

 Secretary for Enforcement with the Department of the Treasury; Darrell Scott, the father of two victims of the Columbine High School shootings (one of whom, his daughter Rachel Joy Scott, was killed); David Grossmann, a retired Ohio juvenile court judge; Dr. JohnR.
 Lott, Jr., a law and economics professor at the University of Chicago's School of Law; Wayne LaPierre, an Executive Vice President of the National Rifle Association; James E. Chambers, an Executive Director of the Sporting Arms and Ammunition Manufacturers Institute; David M. Kennedy, a Senior Researcher with the Kennedy School of Government at Harvard University; Gerald Flynn, a National Vice President of the International Brotherhood of Police; and Bryl Phillips-Taylor from Virginians Against Handgun Violence.

 As transcripts of the proceedings demonstrate, Darrell Scott did make the statement attributed to him in the